Default Font Size Icon

 Work Study Inquiry form

-If you are eligible for work study funds, once you have submitted the inquiry, the Work Study Coordinator will send you an updated award letter with your potential work study funds.
+If you are eligible for work study funds, once you have submitted the inquiry, the Student Employment Coordinator will send you an updated award letter with your potential work study funds.
 You can then apply directly to the hiring supervisor (their contact information is in the job descriptions) for the department you wish to be considered for and let them know you have work study funds available.
 You have 30 days from the day that funds are entered into your award screen to obtain a work study position or the funds will be deleted and you will need to inquire about funding again.

 NOTE: When completing your annual FAFSA or WASFA application, indicate that you are interested in work study opportunities.